-JOSEPH CARR.

-LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibited in the city, to which he invites the attention of housekeepers and others in want of superior articles in his line pledging entire satisfaction in quality and price.
-His stock composed of Sofas, Divans, Parlor chairs, Mahogany wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
-He will also make to order any article in his line, as he has some of the best workmen in the city in his employ.
-He solicits a call from his fairness to the Undertaking Department, for which purpose he will keep a good assort-ment of Burial Cases of every description.
-He will have in attendance on funeral occasions a careful driver and my stock before purchasing elsewhere.
-A. C. HARRISON, No. 123 Sycamore street, Petersburg, Va.

-Petersburg, Va., April 9, 1860.
+LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibited in the city, to which he invites the attention of houseeepers and others in want of superior articles in his line. pledging entire satisfaction in quality and price.
+His stock is composed of Sofas, Divans, Parlor chairs, Mahogany was drobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
+He and for counting the votes and inaugurating the Presi- will also make, to order any article in his life, as he has some of the best workmen in the city in his employ.
+He solicits a call from his friends and the public.
+He will pay particular attention to the Undertaking De- Petersburg, Va., April 9, 1860.
 WAYS and BUGGIES, made expressly for Virginia and North-Carolina.
 They are of the latest style and superior workmanship.
 Also, SADDLES and HARNESS of the best materials, and of my own manufacture.
-Call and see
+Call and see partment, for which purpose he will keep a good assortment of Burial Cases of every description.
+He will have my stock before purchasing elsewhere, A. C. HARRISON, A. C. HARRISON, No. 123 Sycamore street, Petersburg, Va.
 REMOVAL.
-GEORGE L. BIDGOOD.

-BOOKSELLER, Agent Methodist Depository, RICHMOND, VIRGINIA,

-WOULD respectfully inform his friends and NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
-A. Gwatkin, and one door below Messrs.
-Kent, Pain & Co.
+GEORGE L. BIDGOOD, BOOKSELLER, Agent Methodist Depository, RICHMOND, VIRGINIA, WOULD respectfully inform his friends and the public, that he has removed to the store NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
+A. Gwatkin, and one door below Messrs: Kent, Pain & Co.
 His stock of BOOKS, STATIONERY, AND FANCY ARTICLES, will compare favorably with any house South.
-He has selected with great care a splendid assortment of stationery, to suit the most fastidious.
+He has selected with great care a splendid assortment of stationery, to sait the most fastidious.
 A collection of choice MIS-CELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
 The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
 For terms, see Catalogue, which will be furnished gratis.
 Merchants, Ministers, Colporteurs and Consumers, will find it to their advantage to patronize the Depository.
 The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
 Also polite and accommodating clerks are employed.
 Orders will be faithfully and promptly attended to.
 Don't forget the place.
 No. 161 Main street, one door below Kent, Pain & Co's.

-COLLEGE HOTEL.
-THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING
+THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING COLLEGE HOTEL.